Well, actually, Mr. I might even go one through six.

 They oppose when not.

-James Buckley ran on the Conservative Party ticket because Goodell was uh was the less than true Republican.
+James Buckley ran on the Conservative Party ticket because Goodell was the less than true Republican.

 And of course, Buckley won.

-Which I don't know if Roger Goodell still carries a grudge against conservatives because of what happened to his father, but hell's bells, folks, anything's possible.
+Which, I don't know if Roger Goodell still carries a grudge against conservatives because of what happened to his father, but hell's bells, folks.

-Right, the name of the book, right time, right place, coming of age with William F. Buckley and the conservative movement, Richard Bruchheiser.
+All right, the name of the book, Right Time, Right Place, Coming of Age with William F. Buckley and the conservative movement, Richard Brukheiser.

-And as a powerful, influential member of the media, he sent me uh advanced copy.
+And as a powerful, influential member of the media, he sent me advanced copy.

 It's been out a while.

-So, and I tell you, if you liked the Reagan sound bites from his Goldwater speech yesterday, uh treat yourself to Brookheiser's book because it's a trip back to the foundations of conservatism today, and it'll inspire you and motivate you.
+And I tell you, if you liked the Reagan soundbites from his Goldwater speech yesterday, treat yourself to Brookheiser's book because it's a trip back to the foundations of conservatism today, and it'll inspire you and motivate you.

 Be right back.

-It was um in Pittsburgh back in January, the AFC championship game was on this field in the sidelines on his uh pregame, and uh walking back to the elevator to get back up to the to the press area.
+I was a pregame and walking back to the elevator to get back up to the press area.

-Uh and I turned around and he said, hi, how you doing?
+And I turned around and he said, Hi, how you doing?

 Introduced himself.